Meet our Volunteers

 Event volunteers work seasonally on in-house and external events such as our annual train show or Hershey Artfest.
 Volunteers help set up and clean up, greet visitors, register participants, direct traffic, stuff goody bags, make signs, to name a few.

 History, museum studies, education, business, marketing, digital communications, information technology, graphic design, photography, engineering and more.
 We are looking for motivated interns for mutually beneficial projects.
 Students will have opportunities to develop career readiness, apply their subject knowledge in a professional setting and make meaningful contributions to our nonprofit organization.
-Applications are welcome for the 2022-2023 academic year.
-Contact the Volunteer Coordinator.
-We are especially interested in:
+Email the Volunteer Coordinator describing your subject area and what you hope to gain through an internship at the Hershey History Center.

 Archives Assistant Interns (in-person)